spacelift-io/user-documentation/docs/vendors/kubernetes/getting-started.md

         - containerPort: 80
 ```

-You can learn more about this example deployment by navigating to the [Run a Stateless Application Using a Deployment ](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)website from the official Kubernetes documentation.
+You can learn more about this example deployment by navigating to the [Run a Stateless Application Using a Deployment](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)website from the official Kubernetes documentation.

 Looking at the code, you will find that it deploys a single instance of Nginx.